 The cushion on the inner back of these shoes keeps your heel locked in place, making these the best trail running shoes for hiking, too.

 Buy it: Sportiva.com (men's); Sportiva.com (women's); Price: $145

 3. Best High-Cushion: Hoka Mafate 4

 - Secure tongue that doesn't move

 Hoka running shoes are most known for their comfortable cushion, and the company's trail shoes are no exception.
-The Evo Mafate delivers plenty of padding, and it still has ample flexibility in the forefoot to help you climb up trails.
+The Mafate delivers plenty of padding, and it still has ample flexibility in the forefoot to help you climb trails.